 Many Wyndham chains provide at least a continental breakfast, and a few offer basic hot items as well.

 - Wingate by Wyndham.
-Wingate hotels offer a basic hot buffet breakfast with eggs, bacon, waffles, as well as continental breakfast options.
+Wingate hotels offer a basic hot buffet breakfast with eggs, bacon, waffles, and continental breakfast options.

 - Hawthorn Suites.
-Similarly, Hawthorn Suites provides simple hot options such as eggs, breakfast meat, bagels, and oatmeal.
+Hawthorn Suites provides simple hot options like eggs, breakfast meat, bagels, and oatmeal.

 - Travelodge.
-Most Travelodge locations offer a free continental breakfast with minimal frills, but you should at least get some fruit, toast, yogurt, and other basics.
+Most Travelodge locations offer a free continental breakfast with minimal frills, but you should at least get some basics like fruit, toast, and yogurt.

 - Baymont Inn & Suites.
-While Baymont advertises a “hot breakfast,” the only hot items at most locations are waffles and coffee.
+While Baymont advertises a hot breakfast, the only hot items at many locations are waffles and coffee.
 Expect a standard continental breakfast.

 - Days Inn.
-Wyndham knows its marketing, and in this case pushes the “healthy breakfast” angle.
-Again, it’s a standard continental breakfast.
+Wyndham knows its marketing and pushes the “healthy breakfast” angle for its Days Inn brand.
+But it’s just a standard continental breakfast.

 - Super 8.
-This chain also provides continental standards, including waffles, fruit, and cereal.
+This chain provides continental standards, including waffles, fruit, and cereal.

 - Microtel Inn & Suites.
-This brand provides a continental breakfast, which usually includes bagels and a toaster in addition to the classics.
+This brand provides a continental breakfast, which usually includes bagels (with access to a toaster) in addition to the classics.

-Most Choice Hotels chains offer free breakfast in one form or another.
+Most Choice Hotels brands offer free breakfast in one form or another.

-- Sleep Inn.
-This basic hotel chain includes a free hot breakfast buffet for all guests, including eggs and breakfast meats.
-They rotate the exact options, but sometimes include biscuits and gravy or sausage patties, and pancakes in addition to waffles.
+- Sleep Inn & Quality Inn Brands.
+These basic hotel chains provide a free hot breakfast buffet for all guests, including eggs and breakfast meats.
+They rotate the exact options but sometimes include biscuits and gravy, sausage patties, or pancakes in addition to the ubiquitous waffles.

 - Comfort Inn.
-Another standard of Choice Hotels’ lineup, Comfort Inns also provide free hot buffet breakfasts.
-The waffles sometimes have multiple flavor options for some variety across multiple mornings.
+Comfort Inns provide free hot buffet breakfasts.
+You sometimes have a few waffle flavor options for at least a little variety across multiple mornings.

 - Clarion Pointe.
 In 2018, Choice Hotels separated its Clarion brand into several sub-brands, and most standard Clarion hotels stopped offering free breakfasts.
-The slightly higher grade Clarion Pointe branded properties do still offer a free basic hot buffet breakfast with eggs and breakfast meats in most cases.
+The slightly higher-grade Clarion Pointe-branded properties still offer a free basic hot buffet breakfast with eggs and breakfast meats in most cases.